Robin's thoughts on Iraq:

 me any prouder; he has a heart of gold and has given me four precious grandchildren: Samantha, Robert James, Dillion,

-Kevin is the backbone of the family, full of common sense, and would give anyone the shirt off his back.
-Mary
+pearls of wisdom.
+Kevin is the backbone of the family, full of common sense, and would give anyone the shirt off

-is an artist whose paintings and drawings are masterful.
-And Marcia is a singer/songwriter who writes incredible
+his back.
+Mary is an artist whose paintings and drawings are masterful.
+And Marcia is a singer/songwriter

-songs and has voice as pure as an angel.
-We lost our parents in 1970 within three weeks of
+who writes incredible songs and has voice as pure as an angel.
+We lost our parents in 1970 within three weeks

 They were the coolest parents to us; they taught us five children that love, faith and compassion were the most important